kaiudall/MATH4610/SoftwareManual/rootFinding/newton.md

 Output from the line above
       (1.0, [1.0034251515267683, 0.999999867798016, 1.0, 1.0])

+The first item in the tuple 1.0, is the last iteration performed.
+The second item is the list of values up to the convergence.

 **Implementation/Code:** The following is the code for newton.

       def newton(function, derivative, x0, tolerance, maxiter):